Hair structure and the stages of hair growth

 What can I do if I´m losing hair?

 It´s important to know about hair structure and the stages of hair growth; but the most important is that if you are experiencing any kind of hair loss, you should consult a specialist to stop it in time and find the best solutions.
-At Clinicana you have at your disposal an online consultation service, totally free and without any compromise.
+At Clinicana you have at your disposal an online consultation service, totally free and without any obligation.
 Give it a try!